The definitive guide to protecting your vehicle from theft

 Relay attacks

-You may have noticed that vehicles don’t have physical keys anymore.
+You may have noticed that most vehicles don’t have physical keys anymore.
 Instead, keyless cars have a key fob that transmits a unique radio signal.
 A receiver inside the car detects this signal when the fob is nearby, unlocking the doors and disabling the engine immobilizer.
 Engine immobilizers prevent the engine from starting without the key present.
-They’ve been mandatory on vehicles manufactured in Canada since 2007.3
+They’ve been mandatory on vehicles sold in Canada since 2007.3

 A common method for stealing keyless cars is known as a relay attack.